1 Families are Misled by Their Own Assumptions!

 Email us the colleges you want to consider.
-These two page summaries simplify you life with almost everything you need to know about a school on two pages.
+These two page summaries simplify your life with almost everything you need to know about a school on two pages.

 We use this report with our personal coaching clients to track deadline dates and to complete some of our customized spreadsheets we use to easily compare and rank colleges based upon specific objectives.

-- Identify Your Current Expected Family Contribution - “EFC”.
+- Identify Your Projected Current Expected Family Contribution - “EFC”.

-- Looks at ways to lower your EFC and help you eliminate financial aid mistakes.
+- Look at ways to decrease your EFC and help you eliminate financial aid mistakes.

 - You select colleges and we provide Financial Aid Eligibility information.

-- Many Strategies are time sensitive, longer you wait the less they work.
+- Some Strategies are time sensitive, longer you wait the lower the impact.